 Over the course of our long weekend stay, we tried all the food options – the 2 restaurants, bar and the in-villa dining option of the resort.
 The 2 restaurants of the property have pleasing views of the beach and the main pool area.

 Tonsai offers Thai and international cuisine.
 But beware, when the menu states spicy, they really mean it!
-My palette used to Indian spiciness couldn’t take the fiery red chilli in some Thai dishes.
+My palette used to Indian spiciness couldn’t take the fiery red chili in some Thai dishes.
 Tonsai is also where breakfast is served.
 I spent a couple of leisurely mornings with a book and enjoyed the breakfast spread.

 The second restaurant, My Grill offers a decent grilled selection of meats and seafood.
 You can pair it with wine.
 For a romantic evening for couples, they have a sunken open-air beachside area.